MicrosoftDocs/azure-docs/articles/storsimple/storsimple-create-manage-support-package.md

 #### To edit a support package in Windows PowerShell for StorSimple

-1. Use Windows PowerShell for StorSimple to generate a support package as described in [Generate a support package](https://msdn.microsoft.com/en-us/library/dn772348.aspx).
+1. Use Windows PowerShell for StorSimple to generate a support package as described in [Create a support package](#Create-a-Support-package-in-Windows-PowerShell-for-StorSimple).

 1. [Download the script](http://gallery.technet.microsoft.com/scriptcenter/Script-to-decrypt-a-a8d1ed65) locally on your client.